Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Performance Analysis

+Finally, applying the distribution of $\bar{\theta}$ and $\bar{\omega}$ yields the Laplace transform of the total interference of the typical user. \end{IEEEproof}

-Note one can obtain the mean total interference by taking the expectation of $T$ w.r.t. $H$, $\bar{\theta}$, and $\bar{\omega}$ as follows: Fig. \ref{fig:theorem2} shows the expectation of the total interference seen by the typical user, obtained by formula and simulation, respectively.
-In the figure the average total interference is the maximal for the user at latitude $30\degree$.
-This occurs because such users observe denser orbital planes than the users at lower latitude on average.
+Note that one can obtain the mean total interference by taking the expectation of $T$ w.r.t. $H$, $\bar{\theta}$, and $\bar{\omega}$ as follows: Fig. \ref{fig:theorem2} shows the mean of the total interference.
+The simulation results confirm the accuracy of the derived formula.
+Note, the average total interference is the maximal for users at latitude $30\degree$.

 \begin{theorem} The coverage probability of the typical user is